DressingPluto84/ServerFileShare/README.md

 # ServerFileShare

-ServerFileShare is a lightweight C-based tool that allows you to host a file on your own server so others can directly connect and download it — no third parties, no cloud storage, just you and the recipient.

-This is ideal for situations where you want full control over who can access your files and avoid relying on external services.
+ServerFileShare is a lightweight C-based tool that allows you to host a file on your own server so others can directly connect and download it with no third parties.
+This is mainly for situations where you want full control over who can access your files and avoid relying on external services.

 ---